 Get the benefit of hybrid cloud faster than ever with Abiquo’s unified portal.
 Using a familiar drag-and-drop method to deploy VMs, and supported by built-in tutorials, users can get started within minutes with little or no training.
 With privileges you control, users can view monitoring information, onboard their own Amazon and Azure accounts, and even perform VM migrations.
 All these features are available through our REST API for endless automation and integration opportunities.
+In addition to supporting all major hypervisors and public clouds, you can use OpenStack and vCloud Director infrastructure too.

 It’s easy to customise the interface to match your business – every text string can be modified by editing text files, and Abiquo can be fully white-labelled, and can even run multiple brands on the same platform to support reseller scenarios.